vikki/if-you-like-it-then-you-should-have-put-a-test-on-it/intern_demo/README.md

 ![Intern](https://avatars0.githubusercontent.com/u/3977877?s=160)

 ## This branch
-This is the **Simplest-Real-Browser** branch, and you're in the **intern_demo** folder, so here we'll demonstrate the simplest possible real local browser(Chrome) test you can do in intern.
+This is the **Grunt** branch, and you're in the **intern_demo** folder, so here we'll demonstrate setting up **intern** tests with grunt.
 To see what else is available go back to [master](https://github.com/vikki/if-you-like-it-then-you-should-have-put-a-test-on-it/tree/master).
+Intern has built-in support for grunt, which makes this really easy :)
+To get it working, all you need to do is load intern in your `gruntfile`, and tell the config where your intern config file is, and what kind of run you'd like to do (client or runner).
+There's more that can be configured, but that's all that's required to get something up and running - see [the docs](https://github.com/theintern/intern/wiki/Using-Intern-with-Grunt) for more details.

 ## Running the tests
 ### Global Dependencies